We are so excited for 2018 Solitary bee season!

 The Leaf-cutter bees come in boards that are already seasoned.
 Solitary beekeepers don’t buy new boards, the hot market is used ones because there are pheromones and other scents already there that attract them.
 Blue Orchard Bees aren’t as picky.

 Alder Boards with very specific sized holes to attract only Blue Mason Bees.
 These are reusable year after year and do better with age.
 They are staggered and burned to help the bees know which hole is theirs.
-They help to make sure that parasitic wasps don’t take over your female coccoons.
+They help to make sure that parasitic wasps don’t take over your female cocoons.
 These will last for years and are a lot better for the bees than reeds.
 These will come with either rubber bands to keep them tightly together, or a good gaffers tape as well as wall spackle sealing the back to prevent parasitic bugs from entering.

 -(you’ll need to put this in a house)